Alex-Elias/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Users

-The application can have multiple different users with their own set of decks.
+The application supports having multiple different users with their own set of decks.

-## Planned functionality
+## Base version functionality

 ### Before signing in

 - The user can create a new unique account

+  - The username must be unique

 - The user can sign into an existing account

+- The user can delete an existing account

 ### After signing in